What is Nuxeo Platform

 - To bind some directories to LDAP

-- To bind some directories to an external database (use of XA mode is then required)
+- To bind some directories to an external SQL database

 Calling Nuxeo Services